ArminJo/Ultimate-Battery-Tester/README.md

 # Compile with the Arduino IDE
 Download and extract the repository.
 In the Arduino IDE open the sketch with File -> Open... and select the UltimateBatteryTester folder.

+As the program size is at around 100%, you need to burn the UNO bootloader on the Nano before loading the program onto the Nano.

 # Pictures

 | Overview with distinct voltage measurement cable (thin red one) to enable additional series resistors for battery packs | Top View |